 How To Win At Chess?
 Here’s What Goes Inside The Head Of Chess Champion Magnus Carlsen

-Probing that enigmatic plank is CITEC of Bielefeld University with a project called "Ceege."
-The cognitive scientists from Cluster of Excellence Cognitive Interaction Technology pursued a research method that tracked eye movements and facial expressions of players.
+Probing that enigmatic plank are cognitive scientists from Cluster of Excellence Cognitive Interaction Technology (CITEC) of Bielefeld University, where their project called "Ceege" used a research method that tracked eye movements and facial expressions of chess players.

-The Bielefeld researchers applied many techniques to glean information on players' activity, using special eye-tracking glasses to measure their gaze.
-The facial expressions and body language were recorded in video cameras.
+The Bielefeld researchers applied various techniques to glean information on players' activity, including special eye-tracking glasses to measure their gaze.
+The facial expressions and body language were recorded via video cameras.

 One of the scientists, Kai Essig, said the findings can predict the relative strength of an individual chess player and his scope of winning a match.

-Essig observed that amateurs jump rapidly from one figure to another and look at all the pieces as if they all have a big role in a particular situation.
+Essig observed that amateurs, for instance, jump rapidly from one figure to another and look at all the pieces as if they all have a big role in a particular situation.

 In an interview, prior to the November world championship, Carlsen himself threw hints about his sources of inspiration and strategy.

 Carlsen said he is an admirer of Karjakin "as a person and a chess player."
-He likes Karjakin's tenacious moves and the ability to find positions.
+He expressed admiration for his opponent's tenacious moves and the ability to find positions.

 From Our Sponsor